kkruecke/cplus-documentation/notes/regex.rst

 regex_search and smatch
 -----------------------

-While ``regex_match`` returns true only if the regular expression matches the entire input sequence, ``regex_search`` will succeed if only a sub-sequence matches the regular expression. ``regex_search`` returns both the matched regex and any submatches, any captures, within the regex.
-Given the code
+While ``regex_match`` returns true only if the regular expression matches the entire input sequence, ``regex_search`` will succeed even if only a sub-sequence matches the regular expression.
+And ``regex_search`` will return both the matched regex and any submatches, any captures, within the regex.
+Given code such as

 .. code-block:: cpp